Zwerd/zwerd.github.io/_posts/2019-11-19-lpic2_certificate.md

 **Figure 46** iotop on my Ubuntu.

 Now you can see by filter the PID we found earlier and found the program that run on our PC, in my case it's `nc` program and it's also showed me part the `nc` command which contain the port 1007.

+**Summery:** it is important to know how to read and found information of some program in our linux operation system to deal with utilization issues or network problem, the PID can be your best friend to address the issue out but it's important to know that if we decided to kill process, this action may not be the best solution for that issue, because maybe that problem will appear back again tomorrow, the best solution can be found on the dip level of that issue, we just need to understand why that issue appear and for what it depends, after we found that we may have the ultimate solution that can migrate that issue for best.